NOT UNDER THE LAW BUT UNDER GRACE

 Marriage and divorce.
 Jesus commented on this aspect of the Law of Moses.

-It is interesting that the Lord would separate Himself from the authorship of this commandment: “It hath been said… but I say unto you.”
+It is interesting that the Lord would separate Himself from the authorship of this commandment: “It has been said… but I say to you.”

 When the woman caught in adultery was brought before Him, the Lord wrote on the ground with His finger.
 It was the Lord Jesus who wrote the Ten Commandments with His finger on slabs of granite.

-This they said, tempting him, that they might have to accuse him.
-But Jesus stooped down, and with his finger wrote on the ground, as though he heard them not.
+This they said, testing Him, that they might have something of which to accuse Him.
+But Jesus stooped down and wrote on the ground with His finger, as though He did not hear.
 (John 8:6)

 But then He wrote again.